 Worship at John Cross is a special time for all children and staff to spend some time together as a community before the lessons begin.
 The aims of worship are:

-1. To develop, through daily worship, the children's knowledge and understanding of the Christian faith by learning about and reflecting on its beliefs, practices and values.
+1. To develop, through daily worship, the children's knowledge and understanding of the Christian faith by learning about, participating in and reflecting on its beliefs, practices and values.

 2. To enrich the children's lives by building upon or introducing them to a relationship with God giving them a greater understanding of Him and themselves.